Donald Trump Weighs In For The First Time On Sarah Cooper’s Viral Impersonations Of Him

 “I see,” Trump said.
 “Well, I’ll have to check it out.”

-While Cooper has made a name for herself in the past with books like How to be Successful Without Hurting Men’s Feelings and 100 Tricks to Appear Smart in Meetings, along with writing for CBS All Access pilot Old News, she has rocketed to fame for her clips.
+While Cooper has made a name for herself in the past with books like How to be Successful Without Hurting Men’s Feelings and 100 Tricks to Appear Smart in Meetings, along with writing for the CBS All Access pilot Old News, she has rocketed to fame for her clips.

-She began making the social media posts during the coronavirus lockdowns and they show her acting out scenes to past speeches or interviews by Trump.
+She began making the social media posts during the coronavirus lockdown and they show her acting out scenes to past speeches or interviews by Trump.

-One of her earliest clips, called “How to Medical,” show her doing a parody of Trump’s infamous coronavirus White House task force event where he suggested that light or disinfectants could be used inside of the body in order to fight the disease.
+One of her earliest clips, called “How to Medical,” show her doing a parody of Trump’s infamous coronavirus White House task force briefing where he suggested that light or disinfectants could be used inside of the body in order to fight the disease.

 “And then I said, supposing you brought the light inside of the body, which you can do either through the skin or in some other way.
 And I think you said you’re going to test that too.
 Sounds interesting,” the president said at the time, as BBC reported.
 “And then I see the disinfectant where it knocks it out in a minute.
 One minute.
-And is there a way we can do something like that, by injection inside or almost a cleaning?
+And is there a way we can do something like that, by injection inside or almost a cleaning?”

-That video has been over 22 million times.
+That video has been viewed over 22 million times.

 How to medical pic.twitter.com/0EDqJcy38p